GravityKit/GravityView/readme.txt

 * Fixed: Dutch (Netherlands) `nl_NL` translation file fixed
 * Fixed: Divi theme shortcode buttons and modal form added to Edit View screen
 * Tweak: Use system fonts instead of Open Sans in the admin
+* Modified: The default setting for "No-Conflict Mode" is now "On".
+GravityView _should look good_ on your site!

 __Developer Notes:__